bjatkin/golf-engine/README.md

 Once you've started the golf_toolkit you can run `init <project name>` command where project name is the name of your game.
 This will create all the nessisary files for you to start building your first game. <br />

+# Developing your game

+# Releasing your game

 # GoLF toolkit commands
   * about: Displays some simple information about the golf toolkit and why it exsists.
   * exit: Quits the golf toolkit.
 Will stop the development server if it's running.